KohaILS/koha-manual-zh-cn/source/intro.rst

 Full system recommendations can be found on the official Koha wiki along with the developer documentation: http://wiki.koha-community.org

-When working in the Koha staff client it is strongly recommended that you use an up-to-date version of either Mozilla Firefox or Google Chrome.
+When working in the Koha staff interface it is strongly recommended that you use an up-to-date version of either Mozilla Firefox or Google Chrome.
+The Koha community doesn't support Internet Explorer for the staff interface.
-Koha's staff client may not work well in Microsoft Internet Explorer, especially older versions.
+If your organization only allows Microsoft products, use Edge instead of Internet Explorer.

 .. _using-this-manual-label: